Nayomini Weerasooriya — Her Story | Satynmag.com

 In her own words.

 On starting "Nobody is ever ready.
 I started the PR agency in 1995 not because I was ready but because waiting for ready is how nothing ever gets built."
-From her newsletter Retro Entrepreneur — on what she would tell a woman who is waiting for the right moment.
+From her newsletter Retro Entrepreneur — on what she would tell a woman waiting for the right moment.

 On motherhood and building "I had my son and my magazine in the same year.
 People said I was doing too much.
 I thought I was doing exactly what I was supposed to be doing."
 On 1998 — the year everything began.
-The piece that started her content series on 30 years of building.

 "I didn't just want to talk about female empowerment.
 I wanted to build something that outlasted the conversation.
-That is why satynmag exists.
+That is why Satynmag exists.
 That is why the awards exist.
-That is why I am still here, thirty years later." — Nayomini Weerasooriya, Founder & Editor, satynmag.com
+That is why I am still here, thirty years later." — Nayomini Weerasooriya, Founder & Editor, Satynmag.com

 Retro Entrepreneur Follow the full journey.